getify/You-Dont-Know-JS/scope & closures/ch3.md

 1. Anonymous functions have no useful name to display in stack traces, which can make debugging more difficult.

-2. Without a name, if the function needs to refer to itself, for recursion, etc, the **deprecated** `arguments.callee` reference is unfortunately required.
+2. Without a name, if the function needs to refer to itself, for recursion, etc., the **deprecated** `arguments.callee` reference is unfortunately required.
 Another example of needing to self-reference is when an event handler function wants to unbind itself after it fires.

 3. Anonymous functions omit a name which is often helpful in providing more readable/understandable code.
 A descriptive name helps self-document the code in question.